 10. Know when to have your meals

-If you want to eat something in less touristy places, know that the time you should go is between noon and 2 pm.
+If you want to eat something in less touristy places, know that the time you should go to is between noon and 2 pm.
 Most of those places will be closed at 3 pm so take that into account when planning your activities of the day.
 Of course, you can find open places but they will be the kind of places locals don’t visit.
 Remember this applies in almost all of France too.

 11. Really enjoy your meals